RofiatAbdulkareem/Fufu_republic_repo/README.md

 ○ Identify a business process of your choice
 ○ List the business question under the business process you selected ○ Identify the grain, dimensions and fact.

+# Case Study Answers

+1.

+ **Entities**
+Customer
+Order
+Branch
+Payments
+Items
+Promotion
+Stock

+ **Relationships**
+- Customer places Order.
+- Order contains Item(s).
+- Order is made through a Branch.
+- Payment is linked to an Order.
+- Stock is related to Branch and Item.
+- Promotion is related to customer

+Constraints can be found in the ERD Diagram

+2.
+a.
+Business Process
+The Business process of understanding sales trends across locations, payment methods, and dining options(dine-in, take-out, online).

+b.
+Business Questions
+- What are the total sales by payment method and dining option (dine-in, take-out, online) for each branch?

+- Which menu items are the most popular at each branch for different dining options?

+- When are the busiest hours for sales, and how do these peak times affect stock at each branch?

+- How can we improve stock management by looking at previous sales trends?

+c.
+- The grain is the indiidual order at a branch
+- The Dimension table is Customer, Branch, Payment, Items, Promotion,Stock
+- Fact table can be a sales table with
+  - order_id
+  - customer_id
+  - branch_id
+  - payment_method_id
+  - dining_option_id
+  - promotion_id
+  - item_id